lucideus-repo/UnSAFE_Bank/README.md

 1. Download and install the [Cydia Impactor](http://www.cydiaimpactor.com/) on your system.
 2. Connect your iPhone to the system and open Cydia Impactor.
-3. Navigate to the **iOS Application** directory.
+3. Navigate to the **/iOS** directory.
 4. Drag and drop the **UnSAFE Bank.ipa** file on Cydia Impactor.
 5. Follow the Cydia Impactor process to complete the installation.
 6. Trust the developer profile (if required) and your application would be ready to use.

-**Note:** You can always use other methods to install the iOS application as per your convenience.
+**Note:** You can always use [other methods](https://mobile-security.gitbook.io/mobile-security-testing-guide/ios-testing-guide/0x06b-basic-security-testing#installing-apps) to install the iOS application as per your convenience.

 ### Test Connectivity Status